 Mississippi State University requires that ALL students studying abroad purchase sufficient health insurance for their stay abroad.
 This inexpensive insurance is designed to assist with specific needs that can develop while in another country.
 Even if you already have health insurance, additional coverage is important to cover situations that may not be covered by a domestic carrier.

 Remember that your insurance will not help you if you do not have the information with you.
 While abroad, students should keep names, phone numbers, and policy numbers in a secure place.
-The U.S. Department of State has more information on health issues while abroad.

 If you are traveling with prescription drugs, keep them in their original pharmacy containers and carry copies of prescriptions.
 Ask your doctor for the generic name of any drug you are taking in case you need to replace a prescription.
 Do not forget the prescription for your eyeglasses and contacts.
 Consider taking the entire amount of prescription drugs that you will need while abroad.
 Pack a one-month supply in your carry-on, and place the remainder in your stowed luggage.